gohugoio/hugo/content/en/variables/site.md

 ---
-title: Site Variables
+title: Site variables
 description: Many, but not all, site-wide variables are defined in your site's configuration.
 However, Hugo provides a number of built-in variables for convenient access to global values in your templates.
-categories: [variables and params]
+categories: [variables and parameters]
 keywords: [global,site]
 menu:
   docs: